-Despite having lived off campus for a couple of years during your degree, this may still be a university town filled with students.
-Moving to a big city to start work after your degree can be a big change.
-While those who went to city universities will be more than used to navigating public transport options and have a general sense of the city, you’ll have to pick it up quickly alongside your job.
-But you won’t be alone in this!
-Your university’s career counsellors will help you acclimatise to city working life, ensuring you settle in and get the most out of the experience.
+Despite having lived off-campus for a couple of years during your degree, this may still be a university town filled with students.
+Moving to a big city to start work after your degree can be a significant change.
+While those who attended city universities will be more than used to navigating public transport options and have a general sense of the city, you'll have to pick it up quickly alongside your job.
+But you won't be alone in this!
+Your university’s career counsellors will help you acclimate to city working life, ensuring you settle in and get the most out of the experience.

 So now you know a bit about the pros and cons of city and campus universities.
 Still undecided?
 To help you take the plunge, here’s a spotlight on a couple of city and campus universities in the UK:

 Queen Mary is a city university that has five main campuses across East and Central London.
 The university dates back to the foundation of London Hospital Medical College in 1785.
 It ranks 41st in the UK (Complete University Guide) and 117th in the world (Top Universities), with approximately 28,000 students representing over 160 nationalities.
 Here are its top three majors: